Skip to content

 $4.00 – $10.00Price range: $4.00 through $10.00

-- (Brassica rapa) A purple-topped, white-fleshed turnip with flattened roots.
-Heirloom variety from France, excellent raw or cooked, for all you gourmet turnip-eaters out there.
+- (Brassica rapa) A purple-topped, white-fleshed turnip with flattened roots which is fast-growing, ideal for an autumn crop.
+Heirloom variety from France with a mild, sweet, nutty flavour; excellent raw, stir-fried or in soups, for all you gourmet turnip-eaters out there.
 I received this variety from Seed Savers Exchange’s Heritage Farm in Decorah, Iowa, where it is SSE Accession #127684.
+In 1856 the legendary French seed house Vilmorin-Andrieux of Paris described…

 - Select options